 Absolutely.
 Especially if you’re new to making lasagna with cottage cheese, feel free to use half ricotta and half cottage cheese, if you prefer.

 How many layers should lasagna have?

 This comes down to preference, but personally, I think it needs to have at least 3 layers to really get that feel of digging in to a tall piece of pasta-y, cheesy goodness.

 I generally do 4 layers, because that’s how it works out for 1 box of lasagna noodles to layer into my 10×16-inch pan.

 What are the other ingredients in cottage cheese lasagna?:

 - Meat.
 You’ll need 1-1/2 pounds total meat for the sauce.
 My mom likes a combination of ground beef and mild Italian sausage.
 I like a combo of ground beef and spicy Italian sausage.
-You could also do all beef, no sausage, but I believe the sausage adds an essential depth of flavor to this dish.
+You could also do all beef (or even keep it vegetarian by subbing in a batch of my lentil pasta sauce), no sausage, but I believe the sausage adds an essential depth of flavor to this dish.

 - Herbs.
 This recipe has always been made with dried oregano and parsley.
 If you wanted to use fresh herbs, you could, but the dried herbs are what we’ve always used.

 - Mozzarella.
 You can use shredded mozzarella, but we’ve found that this lasagna is easiest to assemble if you use mozzarella slices.
 Not the fresh, creamy mozzarella that is usually sold in a ball (even though I love that), but low-moisture, part-skim slices.
 Think cheese slices that you would put on a sandwich, probably found at or near the deli counter.